-As noted above, Witnesses~\ref{wit:BS-A} and \ref{wit:BS-Rand} are direct implementations of Theorem~\ref{thm:GMN-reduced-state}.
-Therefore, any GME that can be detected by the theorem, with the restriction that the kernel is a Gaussian kernel for \ref{wit:BS-Rand}, can be directly detected by those witnesses.
+As noted above, the witnesses in Secs.~\ref{wit:BS-A} and \ref{wit:BS-Rand} are direct implementations of Theorem~\ref{thm:GMN-reduced-state}.
+Therefore, any GME that can be detected by the theorem, with the restriction that the kernel is a Gaussian kernel for the witness in \ref{wit:BS-Rand}, can be directly detected by those witnesses.

-\subsection{With Measurement of Finite Characteristic Function Points}
+\subsection{With measurement of finite characteristic function points}

-If only characteristic function measurements can be implemented in the experimental setup, then only Witness~\ref{wit:D} can be used.
-In this section, we shall study the effectiveness of Witness~\ref{wit:D} for detecting the GME of noisy W and entangled cat states.
+If only characteristic function measurements can be implemented in the experimental setup, then only the witness in Sec.~\ref{wit:D} can be used.
+In this section, we shall study the effectiveness of the witness in Sec.~\ref{wit:D} for detecting the GME of noisy W and entangled cat states.

-Let us start with the noisy $M$-mode W state.
-By choosing the vacuum in specifying the kernel matrix, and parameterizing the phase space points as $\Xi = \{\xi_n/\sqrt{2(M-1)}\}_{n=1}^N$, we have
+Let us start with the noisy $M$-mode $W$ state.
+By choosing the vacuum in specifying the kernel matrix, and parameterizing the phase-space points as $\Xi = \{\xi_n/\sqrt{2(M-1)}\}_{n=1}^N$, we have